Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 | Experimentation | Test curiosity in reality | Tiny project, conversation, prototype, application, rest experiment |

-Anne-Laure also speaks openly about the internal pressure that makers, freelancers, founders, and consultants can feel: nobody is forcing them to work, but the need to prove the path can create anxiety, sleep disruption, and self-neglect.9
+Anne-Laure also speaks openly about the internal pressure that makers, freelancers, founders, and consultants feel.
+Nobody is forcing them to work, but the need to prove the path can create anxiety, sleep disruption, and self-neglect.
+Freedom without structure often produces a different flavor of burnout than the corporate kind.

 So the mental gym should include anti-burnout constraints: